-Do SSL Certificates have an impact on SEO?
+Do SSL have an impact on SEO?

 Google recently announced that they will give a slight ranking boost to websites that secure their connection with a SSL certificate with a key of at least 2048-bit.
 (This is the minimum key bit size, so this includes all certificate types Openprovider offers).

-Google informed the world that this SSL ranking boost counts only as a 'very lightweight signal' in the overall ranking algorithm.
+Google informed the world that this SSL ranking boost counts only as a 'very lightweight signal in the overall ranking algorithm.
 While minimal, the tiniest gain in your ranking can mean the difference between being found or being lost in the masses.

-Should I switch to https?
+Should you switch to HTTPS?

 In general; yes.
 Securing the connection between you and your users will ensure that the data that is being sent between you and the visitor is secure and can not be compromised.
 Switching an entire site to a secure connection will impact the load on the server and the connection, so it's not all positive.
 In current times the impact on the total load on the server is not very large however.
 The largest concerns come from the reputation your site has built in the past that could be negatively impacted if you switch to https://, which is effectively a different URL.